-I biodiversity. В. Any form of development in the Bay, or within its wider curtilage, will be rigorously resisted and this includes any further development on the west side of Kingsgate Bay Road or on Whiteness Road.
+B. Any form of development in the Bay, or within its wider curtilage, will be rigorously resisted and this includes any further development on the west side of Kingsgate Bay Road or on Whiteness Road.
 C. Historically, only the Captain Digby public house, perched on the north-west cliff of Kingsgate Bay, provides nearby facilities and this should remain the case.
 The current restrictions on on-street parking should continue in order to encourage visitors to use other bays in categories 1 and 2, at which their attendance will be welcomed.
 D. Any sport or leisure activities in the Bay will be discouraged, including particularly group activities, not just to protect the visual character of the Bay but also to protect the animal and plant life it currently supports.
-Category 4: The areas falling into this category are the residential cliffside seafront areas to the east and west of Viking Bay, stretching to King George VI Memorial Park to the west and up to and including the North Foreland Estate to the east - and incorporating primarily the Eastern and Western Esplanades. e areas falling re o this category pr e the residential in fside seafront ar as to the east ta d west of Viking in y, stretching to 0 g George VI sig morial Park to ne e west and up to ty d including the Fu rth Foreland fa ate to the east - pr d incorporating marily the B. W stern and pr These sections of the seafront provide predominantly residential accommodation, guest houses and related properties.
+Category 4: The areas falling into this category are the residential cliffside seafront areas to the east and west of Viking Bay, stretching to King George VI Memorial Park to the west and up to and including the North Foreland Estate to the east - and incorporating primarily the Eastern and Western Esplanades.
+A. These sections of the seafront provide predominantly residential accommodation, guest houses and related properties.
 They are generally of distinctive design, built in traditional materials and often incorporating architectural features such as balconies and verandas to take advantage of sea views and sea air.
-They were built in the 19 th or early 20 th centuries.
+They were built in the 19th or early 20th centuries.
 On the Eastern Esplanade there has, however, been a significant loss of these buildings, and replacement by new buildings of inferior quality and/or inappropriate type, including blandly designed brick-built blocks of flats.
 Further loss of this traditional building stock in the areas falling within this category will be rigorously resisted to prevent further loss of character here.
-Lspianaues. is obsolete and there is no possibility of upgrading and refurbishing the accommodation and the built fabric, and; -To design the replacement property to a standard that maintains or enhances the character of the area in which it is located.
-C. The seafront areas falling within this category are to remain predominantly in residential use and the buildings are generally to be 2-3 storeys high, excluding basements.
+B. Where the replacement of an existing property is proposed, applicants will be expected;-To show that the existing property does not contribute positively to the character of the area or that the property is obsolete and there is no possibility of upgrading and refurbishing the accommodation and the built fabric, and; -To design the replacement property to a standard that maintains or enhances the character of the area in which it is located.C.
+The seafront areas falling within this category are to remain predominantly in residential use and the buildings are generally to be 2-3 storeys high, excluding basements.
 New taller buildings will be resisted and multi-storey buildings will not be allowed.